jmcnamara/XlsxWriter/dev/docs/source/working_with_data_validation.rst

 ============================

-Data validation is a feature of Excel which allows you to restrict the data that a users enters in a cell and to display associated help and warning messages.
+Data validation is a feature of Excel which allows you to restrict the data that a user enters in a cell and to display associated help and warning messages.
 It also allows you to restrict input to values in a drop down list.

 A typical use case might be to restrict data in a cell to integer values in a